greysquirr3l/morgan-bevy/README.md

 > 📸 *Screenshots and demo videos coming soon as features are completed*

 ### Current Capabilities

 - **Interactive 3D Scene** with real-time object manipulation
 - **Professional Transform Gizmos** for precise editing
+- **Industry-Standard Resizable Interface** with drag handles and constraints
+- **Advanced Camera Controls** with reset view and focus selection
 - **Asset Drag-and-Drop** workflow from file browser to 3D viewport
 - **Multi-object Selection** with visual feedback
 - **Grid-based Snapping** for precision placement